antoniusanggito/github-jobs/README.md

 ## How to Run

-1. Create `.env` from given `.env.example` for working provided SQL login credentials. (or manual hash bcrypt by yourself because of no register functionality in requirements).
+1. Create `.env` from given `.env.example` to connect with running backend server repo.
-2. Execute provided `database.sql` query for setup and credential examples.
+2. Execute provided `database.sql` query for backend setup and credential examples.
 3. Run following commands:

 ```bash